specklesystems/speckle-docs/automate/public-functions.md

 ## Updates to Public Functions

-Their authors maintain Public functions and update them to improve functionality or address issues.
+Speckle maintains and updates Public functions to improve functionality or address issues.
 When a new version of a public function is released:

 - Existing automations using the function will not update automatically.
 - You can manually update your automation to use the latest version.
-For guidance, refer to the [Update an Automation](./update-automation.html) page.
+Refer to the [Update an Automation](./update-automation.md) page for guidance.

 ## Benefits of Public Functions